The Complete Guide to KLM Business Class

 The KLM Business Class Experience

 KLM’s global network is based out of its hub in Amsterdam.
-To Canada and the US, the carrier offers two distinct hard products: the newer reverse-herringbone seats, and the older seats arranged in a 2-2-2 configuration.
+To Canada and the US, the carrier offers three distinct business class products: the new World Business Class with privacy doors on the Boeing 777, the reverse-herringbone seats on the Boeing 787, and the older 2-2-2 seats still found on the Airbus A330.

 Ground Experience